jarusll/the-logs/index.md

 - Navigate using arrow keys.
 - When I click open a file, it should automatically focus on outline view with it being expanded.

+I feel like this would push me to write better code since I won't be looking at it much.

+Good day, night

 # 2022-07-17

 The prototype of ClassBrowser vscode extension is ready.
 I ll add features incrementally and clean up the code.